kenjennings/Atari-Breakout76/README08Memory.md

 . . .
 ```

 This solution reduces the memory overhead for initializing Page Zero locations.
 The entire working code is 12 bytes of looping instructions which copy a contiguous block of bytes into Page Zero.
-After loading Page Zero the data defined in memory outside of Page Zero becomes a redundant copy wasting memory space, though much less then aht prior example.
+As far as the initialization goes, this beats the explicit code by a mile.
+However, after loading data into Page Zero the data outside of Page Zero becomes a redundant copy wasting memory space, though much less than the prior example.
 This solution also does not address the problem of editing the labels for Page Zero locations.
 Adding and removing location labels is still an onerous task.

 The Atari has an interesting solution.
 The Atari executable load file format is structured.
 It provides starting and ending addresses with the data to load in that memory space.
-This allows the Atari to optimize executable file size describing only the data that the program needs thus reducing file size and speeding up load time.
-Many other systems start loading a machine language program at a usually fixed address and must represent all the memory as one continuous block in the file even if parts of it are not used.
+This allows the Atari to optimize executable file size by describing only the data that the program needs thus reducing file size and speeding up load time.
+Many other systems start loading a machine language program at a fixed address and must represent all the memory as one continuous block in the file even if parts of it are not used.

 The executable file format discussion is relevant to Page Zero, because it allows an Atari assembly language program to declare Page Zero variables and define the initial values the same as it would do for any other memory.
 Therefore, data can be loaded directly into Page Zero locations from the file: